 Browse these free printable invoice templates—download, edit them, and start getting paid for your hard work.

 Invoice Templates – By Industry

-Simply choose your industry from the list below, select your preferred file format, and download a blank invoice template you can customize.
-Or, just scroll down and find professional invoices in Word or Excel format that suits your unique business.
+Choose your industry from the list below, select your preferred file format, and download a blank invoice template you can customize.
+Or, scroll down and find professional invoices that suit your unique business in Word or Excel format.

-This commercial invoice template has a well-defined, structured layout that’s perfect for contractors and small business owners with strong organizational skills and a desire to maintain a professional demeanor.
+This commercial invoice template has a well-defined, structured layout perfect for contractors and small business owners with strong organizational skills and a desire to maintain a professional demeanor.
 In addition to outlined fields for each billable item, it also has a place for item numbers.
 Ideal for those who have an extensive catalog of products and services.

-For contractors, use our free printable invoice template that is designed specifically for contractors on the go.
+For contractors, use our free printable invoice template designed specifically for contractors on the go.
 As you can see in the sample, this invoice is a clean, to-the-point, no-frills option for contractors who need a basic yet professional invoice.

 Straight-forward and rugged, our construction professional invoice template is suited for anyone in the construction field — be it in a freelance, independent, or corporate capacity.
 With its clearly defined fields and minimalist structure, this design is all about simplicity.
 Send a solid message to your clients with this construction invoice template.